tonytvo/blog-generator/content/blog/48-laws-power/index.md

 - Predictability and patterns can be used as a tool when deceiving.

 # Do not build fortresses to protect yourself - isolation is dangerous.
 - The world is dangerous and enemies are everywhere—everyone has to protect themselves.
 A fortress seems the safest.
-But isolation exposes you to more dangers than it Protects you from—it cuts you off from valuable information, it makes you conspicuous and an easy target.
-Better to circulate among people, find allies, mingle.
+But isolation exposes you to more dangers than it Protects you from—it cuts you off from valuable information, and it makes you conspicuous and an easy target.
+Better to circulate among people, find allies, and mingle.
 You are shielded from your enemies by the crowd.
-- Retreat to a fortress and you lose contact with your sources of power, and your knowledge of what is going on.
+- Retreat to a fortress and you lose contact with your sources of power and your knowledge of what is going on.
 - If you need time to think, then choose isolation as a last resort, and only in small doses.

 # Know who you’re dealing with - do not offend the wrong person.